ActionNetwork/geocodio-ocd/README.md

 #### Canadian address

-To fetch Canadian federal and provincial electoral districts, include to [`provriding` and `riding`](https://www.geocod.io/docs/#riding-canadian-provincial-electoral-district) to the  `fields` input.
-From the result, check if the Canadian data is available by method `Address#canadian?` then it's `true`, get the districts data from method `Address#canadian` as following:
+To fetch Canadian federal and provincial electoral districts, pass [`provriding` and `riding`](https://www.geocod.io/docs/#riding-canadian-provincial-electoral-district) to the `fields` input parameter.
+From the result, check if the Canadian data is available by method `Address#canadian?` then get the districts data from method `Address#canadian` as following:

 ```ruby
 address = geocodio.geocode(['160 Spadina Ave., Toronto, ON M5T 2C2, Canada'],